Jetavanarama Monastery (Anuradhapura)

 An artifact from Jatavanaramaya

 Jetavanaramaya is said to have been established within the park named Nandana (Jayasuriya, 2016; Senanayaka, 2020; Wikramagamage, 2004).
 Arhat Mahinda (3rd century B.C.), the messenger of Buddhism to Sri Lanka had stayed for seven days at this site to preach the Dharma of the Buddha (Jayasuriya, 2016; Wikramagamage, 2004).
 In recognition of this event, the park was renamed Jotivana which means 'the place where the holy one had made the true doctrine shine forth' (Jayasuriya, 2016; Senanayaka, 2020; Wikramagamage, 2004).
-It is said that this land was started to know as Isibhumangana (courtyard of the sage) because Arhat Mahinda and his associate monks were cremated at this site after their deaths (Jayasuriya, 2016; Senanayaka, 2020; Wikramagamage, 2004).
+It is said that this land was started to be known as Isibhumangana (courtyard of the sage) because Arhat Mahinda and his associate monks were cremated at this site after their deaths (Jayasuriya, 2016; Senanayaka, 2020; Wikramagamage, 2004).
 The archaeological evidence that supports this belief has been found at the site (Jayasuriya, 2016; Wikramagamage, 2004).

 As mentioned in Perakumba Siritha, an ancient text belonging to the 15th century, the portion of the Pati Dhatuwa relic of the Buddha has been enshrined in the Jetavana Stupa (Senanayaka, 2020).